-If staff requires review of the Construction Plan by the Board of Commissioners due to significant changes, voted to review the Construction Plan step, the Planning Board and Board of Commissioners will review the plan.
-The Planning Board will make recommendations along with reasons for the recommendations to the Board of Commissioners for consideration.
-The Board of Commissioners will review the plan and indicate their approval, disapproval or approval subject to modifications.
-The reasons for approval, disapproval or approval subject to modifications will be recorded in the minutes of the meeting.
+If staff requires review of the Construction Plan by the Board of Commissioners due to significant changes, the Planning Board and Board of Commissioners will review the plan.
 Review of the Construction Plan by the Planning Board and Board of Commissioners shall follow the following process.

-3. Process for Construction Plan Review by Planning Department
+(3) Process for Construction Plan Review by Planning Department

 - a.
 The applicant shall submit the Construction Plan and all required permits to the Planning Department at least twenty-one (21) days prior to the Technical Review Committee meeting at which the Construction Plan will be reviewed. - b.
 The Planning Department shall have 14 days from the date of submittal to notify the applicant if the Construction Plan contains detailed supporting information that is sufficient to allow for review under these regulations, or if there are significant changes as defined in Section (2) above.
-If the Department determines that there are significant changes, the applicant shall follow the review process outlined in Section (4) below.
+If the Department determines that there are significant changes, the applicant shall follow the review process outlined in Section (4) below. - (1) If the Planning Department determines the information is not sufficient for review, the Department shall notify the applicant of the specific information that is required for review. - (2) The Planning Department shall take no further action on the Construction Plan until the applicant submits the required information. - (3) Once the applicant corrects the identified deficiencies, the applicant shall resubmit to the Planning Department at least twenty-one (21) days prior to the next Technical Review Committee meeting, and the Department shall have 14 days to review the information and notify the applicant that the information is sufficient for review. - (4) A determination that an application contains sufficient information for review as provided in this subsection (b) does not limit the ability of other county agencies to request additional information during the review process.

-- (1) If the Planning Department determines the information is not sufficient for review, the Department shall notify the applicant of the specific information that is required for review. - (2) The Planning Department shall take no further action on the Construction Plan until the applicant submits the required information. - (1)(3) Once the applicant corrects the identified deficiencies, the applicant shall resubmit to the Planning Department at least twenty-one (21) days prior to the next Technical Review Committee meeting, and the Department shall have 14 days to review the information and notify the applicant that the information is sufficient for review. - (4) A determination that an application contains sufficient information for review as provided in this subsection (b) does not limit the ability of other county agencies to request additional information during the review process. - c.
+- c.
 The Technical Review Committee shall review the Construction Plan for compliance with the approved First Plat and required permits. - d.
-Once the Technical Review Committee completes its review, the Planning the applicant notice to proceed. - e.
-If there are any changes required to the Construction Plan, the applicant shall re-submit the Construction Plan for review by the Technical Review Committee. - f.
+Once the Technical Review Committee completes its review, the Planning Department shall notify the applicant of any required changes to the Plan or give the applicant notice to proceed. - If there are any changes required to the Construction Plan, the applicant shall re-submit the Construction Plan for review by the Technical Review Committee. - f.
 If the applicant wishes to appeal any decision by the Planning Department concerning the Construction Plan, the appeal shall follow the process outlined below in Section (4) for review by the Board of Commissioners.